iiithf/software-foundations/README.md

-# software-foundations
 Software Foundations is a broad introduction to the mathematical underpinnings of reliable software.

+**Course**: Software Foundations, Spring 2020
+**Taught by**: Prof. Venkatesh Chopella